M999X/Halley-modelling/README.md

 > We will simulate an n-body system with Halley and the Earth as particles on which gravitational attraction forces act.

 4. Define initial conditions
+ > Described below
 5. Perform modeling
-  * Described below
+  > Described below
 6. Analyze results
-  * Described below
+  > Described below
 7. Converge the model to a good modeling result.
-  * Described below
+  > Described below
 ## Initial variables:
 dt stands for delta-time, which is the time in seconds that elapses between integrations.
 ### Simulation 1 (Normal Distance)